cpjobling/eg-150-textbook/introduction/concepts.md

 ## Coming Next

 In the following sections, we introduce the mathematical description and representation of signals and systems and their classifications.
-We also define several important basic signals essesntial to your studies.
+We also define several important basic signals essential to your studies.

 The first of these will be {ref}`sig_intro`.